Tuttotorna/OMNIA/docs/FIRST_PUBLIC_CASE.md

-Ricevuto.

-Da ora:

-niente altri file di stato

-niente altri indici

-niente altri mini-set quasi uguali

-niente consolidamento del consolidamento

 # FIRST_PUBLIC_CASE.md

-## OMNIA — First Public Case
+## Status

 This document defines the first public-facing case for OMNIA CORE v1.

 Its purpose is simple:

-> show one bounded, readable, externally legible result.
+> show one bounded, readable, externally legible result with an explicit operational delta.

 Not the whole architecture.
 Not the whole ecosystem.